nikoandpiko/rails-mister-cocktail/README.md

-# topShelf
+# topShelf 🍹

-An app to keep your favorite drinks in one location.
+An app to keep your favorite drinks in one location!
+Make sure to take note of the doses, too! 🧉かんぱい～🥤